newjersey/navigator.business.nj.gov/content/src/fundings/digital-media-tax.md

 sector:
   - arts-entertainment-and-recreation
 publishStageArchive: ""
-sidebarCardBodyText: The Digital Media Tax Credit Program provides a transferable credit against the corporate business tax and the gross income tax to incentivize companies to produce content in New Jersey.
 ---
 ## Eligibility

-- Companies must produce content in New Jersey
+* Companies must produce content in New Jersey
+* Incurred for services performed and tangible personal property purchased through vendors whose primary place of business is located in Atlantic, Burlington, Camden, Cape May, Cumberland, Gloucester, Mercer or Salem County

 > ### Benefits
 >
-> - A tax credit equal to 20% of qualified digital media production expenses, or
+> * A tax credit equal to 20% of qualified digital media production expenses, or
-> - 25% of qualified digital media production expenses for services performed and tangible personal property purchased through vendors located in specific New Jersey counties
+> * 25% of qualified digital media production expenses for services performed and tangible personal property purchased through vendors located in specific New Jersey counties